x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/manage-migration-batches.md

 > [!IMPORTANT]
 > Migration batches with a status of **Synced** that have no administrator-initiated activity (for example, no administrator has stopped and restarted a migration batch or edited a migration batch) for the last 60 days will be stopped.
 All batches with **Stopped** or **Failed** status will be removed after 90 days.
 All batches with **Completed** status will be removed after 60 days.

 The Migration dashboard contains a set of commands that you can use to manage migration batches.
 After you create a migration batch, you can select it, and then click one of the following commands.
-If a migration batch is in a status state that isn't supported by a command, the command is either dimmed or not displayed because it's unavailable.

 |**Command**|**Description**|
 |:-----|:-----|